contentful/slash-developers/docs/php/index.md

 ### Space template apps
 These apps are the best way to start building your platform with Contentful.
 They show you how to start your project based on example templates available in the Contentful web app.

-Generic product catalogue / e-commerce app connected with an example space in Contentful, using Symfont.<br>
+Generic product catalogue / e-commerce app connected with an example space in Contentful, using Symfony.<br>
 [View on GitHub](https://github.com/contentful/product-catalogue-app-symfony)

 Simple blog using Contentful and Laravel.<br>